Khloe Kardashian Would ‘Totally Say Yes’ To A Marriage Proposal From Tristan Thompson Under One Condition

 “Khloe and Tristan are finally in a really great space together, and she is ready to take the next step with him, under one condition.
 Khloe would totally say yes to Tristan if he proposed today, as long as he promises to let them stay in Calabasas near her family.”

-Fans might find it surprising that Khloe would be willing to marry the Cleveland Cavaliers player as the Inquisitr previously reported that the couple can barely even speak to one another as they “have nothing to say to each other”.
-To make matters even worse, Khloe and Tristan reportedly find each other to be very dull with “no intellectual stimulation to speak of”.
+Fans might find it surprising that Khloe would be willing to marry the Cleveland Cavaliers player as the Inquisitr previously reported that the couple supposedly can barely even speak to one another as they “have nothing to say to each other”.
+To make matters even worse, Khloe and Tristan reportedly find each other to be very dull with “no intellectual stimulation to speak of.”

 This is probably where fans might begin to scratch their heads in confusion as the couple has been photographed hitting the town together for dinner and other outdoor activities numerous times since returning to Los Angeles.
-However, their outings are reportedly “forced” and neither of them actually enjoy the other’s company and couples therapy is clearly not helping.
+However, it was reported that their outings are “forced” and neither of them actually enjoy the other’s company and couples therapy is clearly not helping.

-Despite this, the insider claims that Khloe and Tristan are “in a good place” and a lot of that has to do with the fact that Khloe is back home, which makes her feel “safe and secure”.
+Despite this, the Hollywood Life insider claims that Khloe and Tristan are “in a good place” and a lot of that has to do with the fact that Khloe is back home, which makes her feel “safe and secure”.

 “Tristan has taken the last few months to rebuild trust and love with Khloe and they are in a good place today.
 Khloe loves being in LA, she feels much more safe and secure here with the support of her sisters.
-Khloe loves the father of her baby and would like to grow her family with him, but if things are going to work out with them long term, Khloe has told Tristan that she really wants to stay put.”
+Khloe loves the father of her baby and would like to grow her family with him, but if things are going to work out with them long-term, Khloe has told Tristan that she really wants to stay put.”

 Only time will tell as to whether or not Khloe and Tristan will be able to work out their differences and decide if they really do want to be together once and for all.